zabroc/flyer_exercise/README.md

 ## Preparation

 1. Start symfony server like symfony server:start
+2. composer install
+3. php bin/console doctrine:migrations:migrate
-2. Look at http://localhost:8000/flyer/edit/1, make sure there is a  form to save flyer meta data.
+4. Look at http://localhost:8000/flyer/edit/1, make sure there is a  form to save flyer meta data.
-3. The form should be able to update flyer data.
+5. The form should be able to update flyer data.

 ## Exercise